ddeel/alpha/NewREADME.md

 ### These installation steps assume the following:

 - The prerequisites for the emulator have been installed and virtualenv is being used.
-- The emulator is being installed in a folder named **SwordfishEmulator** in the Documents directory.
+- The emulator is being installed in a folder named **Swordfish** in the Documents directory.
+(This is only for this example; the folder can have an arbitrary name and be located anywhere.)
-- The GitHub code for the Redfish Interface Emulator is in a folder named **RedfishCode**.
+- The GitHub code for the Redfish Interface Emulator is in a folder named **Redfish-Interface-Emulator**.
-- The GitHub code for the Swordfish API Emulator is in a folder named **SwordfishCode**.
+- The GitHub code for the Swordfish API Emulator is in a folder named **Swordfish-API-Emulator**.

 ### Installation steps for the Redfish Interface Emulator: